avitase/libgravix2/doc/theory.md

 \f}
 with \f$d \in \{2\mathrm{D}, 3\mathrm{D}\}\f$.
 Below, we show both types of the scaling factors \f$f_d\f$ as functions of \f$\sigma_i\f$.
-Note that we use different scales of the ordinate to compensate the effect of our arbitrarly chosen coupling constants.
+Note that we use different scales of the ordinate to compensate effects of our arbitrarly chosen coupling constants.
 Furthermore, note that \f$f_d\f$ is only a scaling factor of the force field.
 In particular, \f$f_d(\sigma_i) < 0 \; \forall \, \sigma_i\f$ whereas the projection of \f$\vec\nabla_{\!q} V(\vec{q})\f$ onto the manifold can become zero, e.g., if \f$n=1\f$ and \f$\vec{q} \parallel \vec{y}_i\f$.

 [<img src="fd.png" width="400"/>](fd.png)

-In the visualization of \f$d = 3\mathrm{D}\f$ above we approximated the infinite sum with \f$J=100\f$ summands.
+In the visualization of \f$d = 3\mathrm{D}\f$ above, we approximated the infinite sum with \f$J=100\f$ summands.
 Below, we show the ratio of truncated summations w.r.t. \f$J=0\f$.
 In general, we see that the sum converges fast and for most cases taking \f$\mathrm{O}(10)\f$ summands is sufficient.

 [<img src="f3D_ratio.png" width="400"/>](f3D_ratio.png)

+# Symplectic integration

 \f{align*}{
     H^{[1]} &= \frac{p^2}{2m} + \lambda g(\vec{q}) \\